mahou-anisphia/udp-client/README.md

-# UDP Client
+# UDP to MQTT Server

-This is a basic UDP client that listens for messages and converts them to MQTT.
+This is a basic UDP server that listens for messages and converts them to MQTT.

 ## Start Command (using Virtual Environment):